My Tender Matador: Plot

-Later, the Queen goes to visit her friends Lupe, Fabiola and Rana, three homosexuals, also of limited means, who live in the Recoleta district near the General Cemetery.
-Of all of them, the thirty-something Lupe is the youngest of the group, and the one who brings the men to the house.
-Rana, on the other hand, is the oldest, with a past as a worker in a refined brothel in the north of the country.
-The Queen owes it to the latter to have rescued her years ago from alcoholism and misery, teaching her how to sew and giving her room and board.
+Later, the Queen goes to visit her friends Lupe, Fabiola and Rana, three homosexuals, also of limited means.
+The oldest, Rana, was formerly a worker in a refined brothel in the north of the country.
+Many years ago, Rana rescued the Queen from alcoholism and misery, teaching her how to sew and giving her room and board.
 After the Queen surpassed her in the embroidery technique, beginning to take clients away from her, Rana threw her out of the house, and they reconciled sometime later.

-The next day runs parallel for both couples as follows:
+The Queen throws Carlos a birthday party, inviting all the children on her street.
+After all the children leave, Carlo tells the Queen a secret from his childhood, when he discovered masturbation with his best childhood friend.
+Already drunk, Carlos falls asleep, and the Queen performs fellatio on him, which he later fails to acknowledge was real, opening the possibility that he had only imagined it.

+On the same day, Augusto Pinochet wishes to sleep a little longer, avoiding hearing his wife's incessant chatter.
+However, he dreams of his traumatic tenth birthday, when his mother forced him to invite all his schoolmates, whom he considered his enemies.
+Pinochet, in order to spite his classmates, had hidden spiders and cockroaches in the cake.
+But in the end no guests arrived, and so his mother made him eat the cake alone.